ivandfx/DFXWinTweaks/README.md

 WARNING: I do NOT take responsibility for what may happen to your system!
 All options and features just change some minor registry tweaks and/or disable some services, but anyway, be careful.

 ## System Requirements
-- Supported: Windows 7, Windows 8.x, Windows 10 and Windows 11
+- Supported: Windows 7, Windows 8, Windows 8.1, Windows 10 and Windows 11
-- Recommended: Windows 10 1809 or later
+- Recommended: Windows 10 1809 or later.
-- 32-bit and 64-bit editions are supported
+- 64bit and 32bit Windows
-- **Windows 7 and Windows 8.x use an alternate menu.**
+- Windows XP and Vista may work, but they aren't supported.

 ## About modified versions
 You can modify the script to make it run on older versions of Windows, but there's no guarantee that everything will work as intended.